Machar1el/fly-with-us-airline-reservation/README.md

 https://fwu-airline-reservation.herokuapp.com/api/swagger-ui/index.html#/

+Use the postman collection in the postman directory as you see fit (however there is no delete option, so every action is permanent until I redeploy the app)

 ## Identified short-comings

 - No security concerns except for input validation as it probably isn't in the scope of the test

 No auth mechanism, every user has access to the same resources

-- No Controller/WebLayer tests
+- Not enough WebLayer tests/No Controller tests

-I figured Service tests would be enough for the scope of the test
+I figured Service tests coverage and a few weblayer tests would be enough for the scope of the test

-- The entity class is also the DTO

-In a real-life situation, I would have used a DTO and a mapper.
-This example is simple enough to not absolutely need it for it to be functional

-- Service is a concrete class and not an implementation

-I figured it would bring no value in the scenario
+- Probably needs some fine-tuning here and there, in terms of functionnality

+- I am not very familiar with weblayer/integration tests and probably got the runner configuration wrong

 - The H2 DB is seeded by a data.sql file.
 Should probably switch to Liquidbase for more serious work.